jsnjack/akamai-v3-sensor-data-helper/README.md

 - Encrypt / Decrypt akamai v3 payloads
 - Extract file hash from script via Babel AST parsing
-- Extract cookie hash from bm_st cookie
+- Extract cookie hash from bm_sz cookie

 ## Initial Request Behavior

 When making requests to an Akamai-protected site, there's a specific sequence of events:

 1. **First Request**
-   - The initial request will not have a `bm_st` cookie
+   - The initial request will not have a `bm_sz` cookie
    - The sensor data will be encrypted using:
      - Default hash: `8888888`
      - File hash: extracted from the input.js script
-   - This request will trigger Akamai to set the `bm_st` cookie
+   - This request will trigger Akamai to set the `bm_sz` cookie

 2. **Subsequent Requests**
-   - After receiving the `bm_st` cookie, all future requests will use:
+   - After receiving the `bm_sz` cookie, all future requests will use:
-     - Cookie hash: extracted from the `bm_st` cookie
+     - Cookie hash: extracted from the `bm_sz` cookie
      - File hash: extracted from the input.js script
-   - This continues until the `bm_st` cookie is changed by Akamai
+   - This continues until the `bm_sz` cookie is changed by Akamai

 This behavior is important to understand when implementing the encryption/decryption process, as the first request requires special handling with the default hash.